 - Refund Payment to Payment Profile

-Refunds the payment directly to the stored payment method. - External Refund
+Refunds the payment directly to the stored payment method. - Record External Refund

 Records a refund that was processed outside of Advanced Billing.